JoshK2/react-components-library-template/README.md

 ## FAQ

+### How to handling assets ?

+Please check out the documentation for this.
+[The direct link to handling assets](https://docs.bit.dev/docs/best-practices#handling-assets).

 ### Error during bit export on CI

 - Make sure you exported your components first time from your locale workspace.